flutter-es/responsive/examples/example/README.md

 # responsive

-Allow to make a responsive UI with Flutter easily, make for Marvin Quevedo, for FlutterEs Community
+Allow to easily build a responsive Flutter UI, make for Marvin Quevedo, for FlutterEs Community

 ## Easy to use